Are you looking for a way to drastically boost sales in a short amount of time?

-Using “flash sale” right in your subject line makes it more likely for subscribers to open the email, as it would be a shame to miss out on a great sale.
+Using “flash sale” right in your subject line makes it more likely for subscribers to open the email.
+Again, some more of that FOMO at work.

-Some other things to include in the flash sale announcement email are the amount of the discount, which items are going on sale and the dates of the flash sale.
+Some other things to include in the flash sale announcement email are the amount of the discount, which items are going on sale, and the specific dates of the promotion.

-People live busy lives, and some people don’t even check their emails on a daily basis.
+People live busy lives, and some people don’t even check their emails every day.
 Deciding on the right timing can involve trial and error.

 Since a flash sale should have an air of urgency about it, you want to be careful not to send your announcement too soon.
 Announcing it weeks in advance could leave your announcement buried under hundreds of emails and your sale forgotten.